 enough to cause the disease.
 But you could be at risk if you've worked around or directly

 with these dusts.
-Studies show that about 16% of American coal miners may eventually
+Studies show that about 16 out of 100 U.S. coal miners may over

-develop interstitial fibrosis from coal dust.
-Other dust exposures that may put you
+time develop interstitial fibrosis from coal dust.
+Other dust exposures that may put

-at risk include working with asbestos fibers or silica dust.
-Your risk may also be
+you at risk include working with asbestos fibers or silica dust.
+Your risk may also

 You may be diagnosed with pneumoconiosis if you have symptoms and a history of working